Starting Kindergarten

 • Follows directions and rules

-• Holds conversations, listens,
+• Holds conversations, listens, asks and answers questions

 The social skills necessary for success in relationships will be the result of appropriate emotional development.
-The parents, caregivers and teachers in a young child’s life should have a strong, positive relationship the child, and also model appropriate skills for handling emotions.
+The parents, caregivers and educators in a young child’s life should have a strong, positive relationship the child, and also model appropriate skills for handling emotions.

 When choosing an early childhood program, ask whether emotional control and expression are part of the curriculum, and how the staff teaches these behaviors on a daily basis.